Mumbai–Ahmedabad high-speed rail corridor: Operator

-The National High Speed Rail Corporation Limited (NHSRCL) was registered under the Companies Act, 2013 on 12 February 2016.
+The National High-Speed Rail Corporation Limited (NHSRC) was registered under the Companies Act, 2013 on 12 February 2016.
 The NHSRC is a special purpose vehicle responsible for the implementation of the Mumbai–Ahmedabad high-speed rail project.
 In October 2016, the Indian Railways invited applications to fill key positions in the NHSRC.

 Fares

 The detailed project report proposed fares that would be 1.5 times that of a First-Class AC ticket on the Mumbai–Ahmedabad Duronto Express.
-In September 2019, the NHSRCL stated that the end-to-end fare on the corridor was expected to be ₹3000, and the minimum fare would be ₹250.
+In September 2019, the NHSRC stated that the end-to-end fare on the corridor was expected to be ₹3000, and the minimum fare would be ₹250.

-Trains will have business and standard sections with 2x2 and 2x3 seating configuration respectively.
+Trains will have business and standard sections with 2x2 and 2x3 seating configurations respectively.
 Unlike Japanese Shinkansen coaches, the last coach on Indian trains will have a few seats removed to make space to store check-in luggage.
 NHSRC Managing Director Achal Khare stated that Japanese passengers typically travel light but the modification was made to accommodate Indian passengers.
 The coaches have sufficient overhead space for hand baggage but not for heavy luggage.
-The NHSRC stated that it would charge passengers an additional fee for check-in luggage in order to discourage travellers from bringing too many pieces of heavy luggage.
+The NHSRC stated that it would charge passengers an additional fee for check-in luggage to discourage travellers from bringing too many pieces of heavy luggage.
 Passengers who travel with check-in luggage would be seated in the same coach in which check-in luggage is stored.

 Depots

-The corridor uses three depots at Sabarmati and Surat in Gujarat and Thane in Maharashtra.
+The corridor uses three depots at Sabarmati and Surat in Gujarat, and Thane in Maharashtra.
 The depots were designed based on the operations at Japan's Sendai and Kanazawa depots for Shinkansen.
 The Sabarmati depot is spread over an area of 80 hectares and serves as the main depot for the line.
 It also houses the operation control centre for the corridor.
 The Thane depot is spread over an area of 60 hectares.
 The Sabarmati and Thane depots contain washing plants, inspection bays, sheds, workshops, and stabling lines for regular maintenance of trains.
 The Surat depot is the smallest with an area of 44 hectares.
 It contains basic facilities for train maintenance.

-All depots contain reservoirs for rain water harvesting and collected water is passed through treatment plants within the depot before being re-used for washing trainsets.
+All depots contain reservoirs for rainwater harvesting and collected water is passed through treatment plants within the depot before being re-used for washing trainsets.
 Depots also have recharge pits for recharging water back into the earth.
-The Thane and Surat depots are also capable of recycling and re-using effluent and sewage water.
+The Thane and Surat depots are also capable of recycling and reusing effluent and sewage water.
 Bio-waste from the trains is stored in tanks onboard and removed at depots, where it is then treated in sewage treatment plants.

 Stations

 The line will have 12 stations.
-Stations are proposed for Mumbai, Thane, Virar, Boisar, Vapi, Bilimora, Surat, Bharuch, Vadodara, Anand/Nadiad, Ahmedabad and Sabarmati.
+Stations are proposed for Mumbai, Thane, Virar, Boisar, Vapi, Bilimora, Surat, Bharuch, Vadodara, Anand/Nadiad(Kheda district), Ahmedabad and Sabarmati.
 High speed rail stations will be constructed either above or next to existing railway stations to provide transfer with the Indian Railways network.
-The Director of the Railway Bureau of Japan's Ministry of Land, Infrastructure, Transportation and Tourism stated that "this makes construction extremely difficult".
+The Director of the Railway Bureau of Japan's Ministry of Land, Infrastructure, Transport and Tourism stated that "this makes construction extremely difficult".